 - The policy will apply to Sorghum Trust Scholarship Scheme and it will hereinafter and in general be referred to as “the scholarship”.

-- The evaluation and approval of applications for scholarships will be handled by the Directors of Sorghum Trust.
+- The evaluation and approval of applications for scholarships will be handled by the Trustees of the Sorghum Trust.

 - Students who enrolled for a tertiary qualification, at a tertiary institution that is recognised by Sorghum Trust, will be allowed to apply for the scholarship.